kelseyabreu/biomastersCampaign/README.md

 "That's incredible."

 Mr.BioMaster:
 "It's functional but limited.
-Right now it can only read animals - birds, mammals, reptiles, fish.
-I'm working on upgrading it to read plant signatures, and eventually complex organisms like fungi and lots more.
+Right now it only reads animal signatures— birds, mammals, reptiles, fish.
+Their neural activity, movement patterns, behavioral responses.
+I'm working on upgrading it to handle different types of biological communication."

+PLAYER:
+"Different how?"

+Mr.BioMaster:
+"Plants don't have nervous systems.
+They communicate through chemical signals, electrical impulses in their tissues, root networks.
+Completely different biological language.
+And fungi?
+Even stranger— they form vast mycelial networks underground, share information across entire forests through chemical exchanges.

+It's not more complex than animals, just... fundamentally different.
+Animals process information through neurons and brains.
+Plants and fungi process information through chemical gradients, electrical signals, and network connections.
+Different hardware, same purpose—responding to their environment, communicating, adapting.

+The scanner was built to read neural signatures.
+Now I need to teach it to translate non-neural biological communication—chemical signals, root network data, mycelial information exchange.
+That's what I've been coding for months.
 But that's months away."

 PLAYER:
 "Why are you showing me this?"